Horizon Church: History

 Horizon Church was created by the Assemblies of God in Australia in 1949, under Pastor Norm Armstrong.
 The first meeting was in the Sutherland School of Arts Hall.
 In the early 1950s the church was built at its current location at 7-9 Stapleton Avenue, Sutherland.

-The church was founded as Sutherland AOG, being renamed the Christian Growth Centre.
+The church was founded as Sutherland Assembly of God, later renamed the Christian Growth Centre.
 In 2000 it became a company limited by guarantee, changing its name to Shire Christian Centre.
 In May 2006 the church was again rebranded, this time as Shirelive.

 In 2007, the church undertook a building project which consisted of stage one, major demolition of existing auditorium, youth centre with the construction of a new 1090-seat convention centre.

-On 20 October 2013, pastors Brad and Alison Bonhomme were appointed as the senior pastors of Shirelive, and in 2018 the church changed its name to Horizon Church.
+On 20 October 2013, Brad and Alison Bonhomme were appointed as the senior pastors of Shirelive, and in 2018 the church changed its name to Horizon Church.

 Governance

 The church, as a limited company, provides reports to ASIC and the ACNC, and is governed by a board of directors.